mitchellang/game-collection-django/README.md

 python manage.py runserver
 ```

-This will prompt you with:
+This should prompt you with:

 ```
 Watching for file changes with StatReloader